top of page

 Who Facilitates RISE?

 This program is led by Dr. Christen Mullane, clinical psychologist and certified meditation teacher.
-Dr. Mullane has worked in medical settings her entire career.
+Dr. Mullane has worked in medical settings throughout her career and specializes in helping individuals navigate the intersection of physical illness and emotional health.
 Please see the About Page for more information about her background and qualifications.

 Where is RISE held?

-RISE is held virtually via Zoom's HIPAA-compliant, healthcare version.
+Reclaim and Restore is held virtually via Simple Practice, a HIPAA-compliant platform.
+You will receive a link by email or text 24-48 hours before each session.
 At the time of sessions, you'll simply click the link to join.

 How much does RISE cost?

 Payment in full is due 24 hours prior to the start of the program.
-Please consult with Dr. Mullane if a payment plan is needed.
+Payment plans may be arranged upon request.

 Can I use insurance for RISE?